maurotrb/mtsite/source/_posts/2011-07-29-if-the-business-process-you-are-supporting.markdown

 categories: [Quotes]
 ---
 {% blockquote Martin Fowler http://martinfowler.com/bliki/PackageCustomization.html PackageCustomization %}
-if the business process you are supporting is part of your competitive advantage you should build custom software, if not you should buy a package and adjust your business process to fit the way the package works.
+If the business process you are supporting is part of your competitive advantage you should build custom software, if not you should buy a package and adjust your business process to fit the way the package works.
 {% endblockquote %}